perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 Jon Orwant gave a presentation called *Rebuilding Post-Apocalyptic Civilization with Perl*.
 Jon is an excellent speaker and his presentation was hilarious.
-His conclusion: When the apocalypse is over, the Perl programmers surviveâof course.
+His conclusion: When the apocalypse is over, the Perl programmers survive—of course.

   ------------------------------------------------------------------------------------------------
   ![Photo of Dick Hardt ](/images/_pub_1999_06_yapc/dick_hardt_1.jpg){width="191" height="203"}\